CSCI-4611-Spring-2022/Assignment-2/README.md

    **Car Driving**

 9. Give the car a more realistic driving model.
 The car should always move forwards or backwards relative to the direction it's facing, but never sideways.
 The up and down arrow keys should change its speed, while left and right should turn it at a rate proportional to its speed.
-One approach for doing this is described at the end of the technical discussion.
+One approach for doing this is described below at the end of the technical discussion.
 (2)

 10. Prevent the car from leaving the bounds of the playing area.
 (2)

     **Car-Ball Collisions**

-11. Detect contact between the ball and the car using the sphere-sphere collision approach described in more detail below.(2)
+11. Detect contact between the ball and the car using the sphere-sphere collision approach described in more detail below.

-12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail below.
 (2)

+12. Compute the new velocity of the ball after the collision with the car according to the formula described in more detail below. ~~(2)~~ (3)

+    *Note: Three.js may have built-in functions for detecting intersections between different shapes.
+You are **not** permitted to use them to complete Parts 11 and 12.
+You should implement the specific algorithms presented in class and described below.*

 ## Wizard Bonus Challenge